Sussex Undergraduate Research Office

 The JRA scheme is open to undergraduate students from all schools and subjects, including Brighton and Sussex Medical School (BSMS).

-Applications are now open for the 2024 JRA Scheme as of 14th February 2024.
+Applications are now closed for the 2024 JRA Scheme as of 25th March 2024.

-Check out the JRA 2024 Launch Event (Slides availaible currently) that happened on Tuesday 13th February, which explains more about the program and provides an overview on how to apply.
+Check out the JRA 2024 Launch Event (Slides availaible currently, video coming soon.), which explains more about the program.

 Step 1: Check your eligibility